urbanriskmap/cognicity-api-docs/source/includes/sensors_api/_index.md

 Parameter | Description
 --------- | -----------
-ID | The ID of the sensor to retrieve
+ID | The ID of the sensor to retrieve type | Optional filter for the type field limit | Optional limit on number of returned records

 ### Response
 Attribute | Type | Description |